Ancient Vessels

 "You are moving at racing speed, parting the buttery sea as with a scalpel, and waters roar by, themselves exuberantly subdued by your powers."--WILLIAM F. BUCKLEY JR.

-We at Model Ship Master build the world's finest wooden classic boat models.
-We have inventory of exotic and precious wood from Russian forests to Indonesian jungles and many of our artisans have over 30 years of micro woodworking experience.
-Unlike in large furniture, the wood in small model boats can look ugly and feel rough if the wood pores are not treated expertly.
-A model that has much wood surface also requires the cut that has good patterns/texture.
-Be sure to look for large photos to check the quality when you are choosing the best maker for your boat.
+We at Model Ship Master build finest wooden classic boat models in the world.
+We have inventory of exotic and precious wood from Russian forests to Indonesian jungles and many of our artists have over 30 years of micro woodworking experience.

 Hinckley Talaria 29R